ebhardjan/ProgVer1/result/README.md

 is quite high.
 The algorithmic advantage would probably show up on larger formulas, but the general performance of our solver can't handle those in reasonable timeframes.
+Another reason might be that since we are dealing with random formulas here, the advantage of clause learning is very small.
+Also we should mention that in DPLL whenever we have to make a decision on which literal to branch off, we pick the one which appears most often in the formula.
+This is a rather simple heuristic, but might still bring a large advantage over CDCL, where we just pick the first occurring one.
+The reasoning was that with learning we would converge quickly anyway, but this seems not to cancel out.

 DP can keep up to formulas with around 20 variables and 90 clauses before going over the 20 second limit.
 CDCL goes up to about 50, DPLL to 80.